youyanggu/covid19-forecast-hub-evaluation/README.md

 1. Make sure the dependencies (NumPy/pandas) are installed: `pip install numpy pandas`
 2. Clone this repository: `git clone https://github.com/youyanggu/covid19-forecast-hub-evaluation.git`
 3. Clone the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) repository: `git clone https://github.com/reichlab/covid19-forecast-hub.git`
-4. (Optional) Make sure that the COVID-19 Forecast Hub and this repository share the same parent.
+4. *(Optional)* Make sure that the COVID-19 Forecast Hub and this repository share the same parent.
 Otherwise, you would need to pass in the Forecast Hub location via the `--forecast_hub_dir` flag.
-5. Pick a Monday to choose the projections, and pick a Saturday to evaluate those Monday projections (e.g. Mon May 4 and Sat June 13).
+5. Pick a Monday for the projection date (when the forecasts were generated), and pick a Saturday to evaluate those projections (e.g. Monday May 4 and Saturday June 13).
 We explain the reasoning for this [below](#methods).
 6. Run the evaluation: `python evaluate_models.py 2020-05-04 2020-06-13`

 You can view a list of sample commands [here](evaluation_cmds.txt).